Inventory Management for Retail — Periodic Review Policy

 Your performance metrics will be directly impacted by the safety stock level

-- You fix a target for any of the two metrics (e.g: I want the Cycle Service Level to be 95%)
+- You fix a target for either of the two metrics (e.g, I want the Cycle Service Level to be 95%)

 - You calculate k to reach this target based on the distribution of your demand (Normal, Poisson)